MrNoIce/site-plus-blog/content/blog-posts/Auto-Search/index.md

 template: blog-post.js
 tech: [" Python ", "Django ", "Templates ", "REST API ", "Bootstrap"]
 isPublished: true
+description: An application to search used car listings built with Python/Django
 ---

 #### this is it